finanalyst/rakuast-rakudoc-render/resources/compliance-rendering/rakudociem-ipsum.md

 5: Unknown or as yet undeclared alias ｢XXX｣ in block ｢rakudoc｣ with heading ｢This is third level heading｣ over-riden by ｢an undeclared｣

-6: Δ&lt;&gt; markup ignored because it has no version content ｢Δ&lt;no versioning here&gt;｣ in block ｢rakudoc｣ with heading ｢This is third level heading｣.
+6: Δ&lt;&gt; markup ignored because it has no version/note content ｢Δ&lt;no versioning here&gt;｣ in block ｢rakudoc｣ with heading ｢This is third level heading｣.

 7: Markup-M failed: template ｢PayMeMoreApp｣ does not exist.
 Got ｢M&lt;should not recognise this functionality|PayMeMoreApp; user-id&gt;｣